pierre-rouleau/p4.el/README.rst

 These features have been removed:

-- The "notify" feature: superseded by the Perforce review daemon.
+- The “notify” feature: superseded by the Perforce review daemon.
 - ``p4-colorized-diffs``: superseded by ``global-font-lock-mode``.